alyvdev/beverages_digital/README.md

-# Beverages Digital
+# Beverates Digital

-A digital menu and ordering system for beverages.
+A digital menu and ordering system for beverates.

 ## Project Structure